Biden to pitch sweeping 'family plan' in speech to Congress

 "He is a big-government Democrat, and he has not been at all reluctant to propose big initiatives in a response to a national crisis," said Julian Zelizer, a Princeton University presidential historian.

 No American politician has more familiarity with the presidential address to Congress than Biden.
-He spent three decades in the audience as a senator and another eight years seated behind President Barack Obama during the annual address when he was vice president.
+He spent three decades in the audience as a senator and eight years as vice president seated behind President Barack Obama during the annual address.

-For the first time on Wednesday, a female vice president, Kamala Harris, will be seated behind the chief executive for the speech.
+But this year's scene at the front of the House chamber will have a historic look: For the first time, a female vice president, Kamala Harris, will be seated behind the chief executive for the speech.
+And she will be seated next to another woman, House Speaker Nancy Pelosi.

 He chose to delay this speech, typically given in the afterglow of a presidential inaugural.
-In doing so, he gave himself the chance to not simply speak of the pain of the COVID-19 crisis but also to talk about tangible progress in beating it back.
+In doing so, he gave himself the chance to not simply speak of the pain of the COVID-19 crisis but also to talk about tangible progress.

-The setting will be unlike for any of his predecessors, with members of Congress spread out and socially distanced and many Republicans citing “scheduling conflicts” to explain their absence.
+The setting will be unlike for any of his predecessors, with members of Congress spread out and many Republicans citing “scheduling conflicts” to stay away.
 Senate Republican leader Mitch McConnell said Tuesday that Biden's presidency “can best be described as the Biden bait and switch.”

 “President Biden ran as a moderate, but I’m hard pressed to think of anything at all that he’s done so far that would indicate some degree of moderation," McConnell said.

-Biden will talk to Congress amid the start of a potentially booming recovery, one that could determine whether the U.S. economy can once again fire on all cylinders after a morale-crushing pandemic and a humbling financial crisis with shock waves that linger a dozen years later.
+Biden will talk to Congress amid the start of a potentially booming recovery, one that could determine whether the U.S. economy can again fire on all cylinders after a morale-crushing pandemic with economic shock waves that could linger for years.

+He will speak against a backdrop of the weakening but still lethal pandemic, staggering unemployment and a roiling debate about police violence against Blacks.
+Biden will also use his address to touch on the broader national reckoning over race in America, and to call on Congress to act on prescription drug pricing, gun control and modernizing the nation’s immigration system.

+The president, who has been working on the speech for weeks, was expected to rehearse it repeatedly on Wednesday, including a full run-through at the White House before the short, ceremonial drive up Pennsylvania Avenue to the Capitol.

 In his first three months in office, Biden signed a $1.9 trillion COVID-19 relief bill — passed without a single GOP vote — and has shepherded direct payments of $1,400 per person to more than 160 million households.
 Hundreds of billions of dollars in aid will soon arrive for state and local governments, enough money that overall U.S. growth this year could eclipse 6% — a level not seen since 1984.
 Administration officials are betting that it will be enough to bring back all 8.4 million jobs lost to the pandemic by next year.